mortezaipo/sample/README.md

 ```

 > **NOTE:** if your sites returns HTML, then fill `CONTENT PATTERN` section with xpath format, otherwise if it returns JSON, then fill this section with JSON key names.

+### Contribute
+If you know a website or a service which provide sample commands, kindly keep me in touch, I will update
+the source links, or you could create your source link configuation file and send me a pull request.